By : RJ Fisher Last Update : January 2024

 Opening hours: Everyday from 12am to 2pm and 5:30pm to 9:30pm

 Lovely, lovely pizza!
 Who said only Italians can make good pizza?
-The owner and some of the staff of Trattoria Bello is Japanese.
+The owner and some of the staff of Trattoria Bello are Japanese.
 And it doesn’t matter one bit, because the pizza here is fantastic (yes they have pineapple topping).
-A warm welcome when you walk in.
+Everyone receives a warm welcome when you walk in.
 One of the staff notices you and a shouts “new guest” which triggers all of the staff present to acknowledge you and loudly respond “welcome!”, very Japanese.

 Most large pizzas (33cm/13″) are under $10, but there’s a choice of 28cm/11″ and 23cm/9″ as well.
 My favorite is always the Diavola with spicy sausage and fresh chili, but the Salami/Gorgonzola is a very close second.
 If you’re more into Pasta, you can choose between several Spaghetti and Penne dishes for about $7 for a large portion.